When Protesters Misbehave, Who Pays for Campus Security?

 By charging the sponsors of indoor speakers as opposed to speakers with megaphones at outdoor rallies, the University privileges militant leftist activists who like to organize protest marches and punishes groups that prefer more settled indoor events.
 Conservative students at UVA hold the occasional vigil, but they don’t organize large protest demonstrations.
 They don’t disrupt other peoples’ events.
 They don’t get into peoples’ faces and spew hatred, hurl insults and make veiled threats.
 Only the left does that with the University’s sanction.

-(The Unite the Right rally and the infamous march of tiki torch-bearing White supremacists down the Lawn took place five-and-a-half years ago.
+(The Unite the Right rally and the infamous march of tiki torch-bearing white supremacists down the Lawn took place five-and-a-half years ago.
 None of the marchers were enrolled at UVA.
 And many of them were subsequently banned, via No Trespass Orders, from setting foot on University grounds again.)

 The only way for UVA to be neutral in practice is to accept its obligation to shoulder the cost of keeping the Grounds safe at all times for all people, regardless of whether the event is an outdoor rally or an indoor speaker event.